-Components for damping sound, pressure pulses, or mechanical vibrations are also common in industrial PM applications [1].
+Components for dampening of sound, of pressure pulses or of mechanical vibrations are also common in industrial applications of powder metallurgy [1].
 Materials with a certain degree of open porosity can be tailored to damp some frequencies selectively while they pass others.
-Sudden pressure changes occurring in compressors or pneumatic devices, for example, can be damped with porous sintered elements.
-Materials such as the investment cast foams described in Section 2.3 or the foams made by deposition (Section 2.4) could replace such traditional elements for reasons of cost and effectivity [13].
-Figure 7.2-4 shows some silencers.
-The maximum diameter of the components shown is about 10 cm.
+Sudden pressure changes occurring, e.g. in compressors or pneumatic devices, can be damped with porous sintered elements.
+Materials such as the investment cast foams described in Sec.
+2.3 or the foams made by deposition (Sec.
+2.4) could replace such traditional elements for reasons of cost and effectivity [13].

+7.2.9 Spargers